AstraaDev/Discord-All-Tools-In-One/README.md

 By using AstraaHome, you agree that you hold responsibility and accountability of any consequences caused by your actions.

 ## Features
+- [ ] - [Selft Bot]() - Turn your discord account into a self bot.
 - [x] - [RAT Tool](https://github.com/moom825/Discord-RAT) - Create a RAT file.
 Once the victim runs it, you can control his PC through a BOT Discord.
+- [ ] - [Raid Tool]() - Allows to raid a discord server with several accounts (requires an account generator).
-- [x] - [Raid Tool](https://github.com/zetism/AveryNuker) - Easily raid a discord server with a BOT Discord.
+- [x] - [Server Nuker](https://github.com/zetism/AveryNuker) - Easily nuke a discord server with a BOT Discord.
-- [ ] - [VideoCrash Maker](https://github.com/AstraaDev/Discord-VideoCrashMaker) - Convert a video into an identical video that makes Crash discord app when played.
+- [x] - [VideoCrash Maker](https://github.com/AstraaDev/Discord-VideoCrashMaker) - Convert a video into an identical video that makes Crash discord app when played.
-- [x] - [Massive Report]() - Loop that reports the message of a user (it can ban his account).
-- [x] - [WebHooks Spammer]() - Spam the message you want through a WebHooks.
-- [x] - [Token Grabber](https://github.com/AstraaDev/Discord-Token-Grabber) - Creates a TokenGrabber.py file to get a user's token and allows you to convert it to an Exe.
+- [x] - [File Grabber](https://github.com/AstraaDev/Discord-Token-Grabber) - Create a TokenGrabber.py file to get a user's token and allows you to convert it to an Exe.
+- [ ] - [Image Grabber]() - Create an image that when viewed, sends you the user's token.
 - [x] - [Token Qr Generator](https://github.com/AstraaDev/Discord-Qr-Code-Token) - Generate a "Fake Nitro QR Code".
 If a user scans it, you get his token.
+- [ ] - [IP Grabber]() - Allows you to retrieve the IP of any person who is on a call with you.
-- [x] - [Token BrutForce]() - BrutForce the token of a target user by its ID (the process can be long).
+- [x] - [Account Nuker]() - Quit/Delete the servers, Delete friends and DMs, Create 100 serveurs, change the settings of a user with his Token.
+- [x] - [Account Disabler](https://github.com/assaultfulgg/account-disabler) - Allows you to disable any discord account with the token of this one.
+- [x] - [Account Generator]() - Create a discord account valid every 1min30 and give you the associated token.
-- [x] - [Token Rape]() - Quit the servers, Delete friends and DMs, change the settings of a user with his Token.
+- [x] - [Settings Cycler]() - Cycle the color of the Discord theme (Black/White) of a user with his Token.
 - [x] - [Token Informations]() - Get all the information of a Discord User with his Token.
 - [x] - [AutoLogin](https://github.com/AstraaDev/Discord-Token-AutoLogin) - Enter a user's token and automatically log in to the user's account.
+- [x] - [Clear DM](https://github.com/Da532/Clear) - Delete all your messages sent to a person in dm automatically.
+- [x] - [HypeSquad House Changer]() - Select your HypeSquad House.
+- [x] - [Statue Changer]() - Change your Discord Statue.
 - [x] - [Nitro Generator]() - Generates and tests a Nitro code.
 If it works, you will be notified.
-- [x] - [Token Generator]() - Generate and test a Discord Token.
-If it works, you will be notified.
-- [x] - [HypeSquad House Changer]() - Select your HypeSquad House.
+- [ ] - [Nitro Sniper]() - Snipe in your servers the nitro links.
+If a link is found, it will try to put it on your account.
-- [x] - [Cycle ColorTheme]() - Cycle the color of the Discord theme (Black/White) of a user with his Token.
+- [x] - [WebHooks Spammer]() - Spam the message you want through a WebHooks.
 - [x] - [WebHooks Remover]() - Delete any WebHooks link.

 ## How To Install